DimitrisParaskevopoulos/ANN-classification-and-regression/README.md

-# ANN for Classification and regression: Project Overview
+# ANN for Classification and Regression: Project Overview

 ### Classification: Deep Learning models that predict which passengers survived the Titanic shipwreck